 bSelection of the non-exposed cohort/control: drawn from the same population=1; drawn from a different source or no description=0.

-cAssertainment of exposure to child abuse: data on child abuse collected prospectively, or collected retrospectively although the official reports were generated in real-time = 1; data on child abuse collected retrospectively=0.
+cAssertainment of exposure to child abuse: data on child abuse collected prospectively, or collected retrospectively although the official reports were generated in real time= 1; data on child abuse collected retrospectively=0.

 dAssessment of exposure: all cases from secure official record (court-substantiated abuse)=2; cases partially from secure official record=1; self-reported or structured interview or self-administered questionnaire or no description=0.